 Late last week, even as the Environmental Protection Agency and the Trump administration continued a plan to dismantle many of the institutions built to address those disproportionate risks, researchers embedded in the EPA’s National Center for Environmental Assessment released a study indicating that people of color are much more likely to live near polluters and breathe polluted air.
 Specifically, the study finds that people in poverty are exposed to more fine particulate matter than people living above poverty.
 According to the study’s authors, “results at national, state, and county scales all indicate that non-Whites tend to be burdened disproportionately to Whites.”

-The conclusions from scientists at the National Center for Environmental Assessment not only confirm that body of research, but advance it in a top-rate public-health journal.
-They find that black people are exposed to about 1.5 times more particulate matter than white people, and that Hispanics had about 1.2 times the exposure of non-Hispanic whites.
-The study found that people in poverty had about 1.3 times more exposure than people above poverty.
+The conclusions from scientists at the National Center for Environmental Assessment not only confirm that body of research but advance it in a top-rate public-health journal.
+They find that black people are exposed to about 1.5 times more particulate matter than white people, and that Hispanic people had about 1.2 times the exposure of non-Hispanic white people.
+The study found that those in poverty had about 1.3 times more exposure than people above poverty.
 Interestingly, it also finds that for black people, the proportion of exposure is only partly explained by the disproportionate geographic burden of polluting facilities, meaning the magnitude of emissions from individual factories appears to be higher in minority neighborhoods.

 These findings join an ever-growing body of literature that has found that both polluters and pollution are often disproportionately located in communities of color.
 In some places, hydraulic-fracturing oil wells are more likely to be sited in those neighborhoods.
 Researchers have found the presence of benzene and other dangerous aromatic chemicals to be linked to race.
 Strong racial disparities are suspected in the prevalence of lead poisoning.